Franklin Street (Portland, Maine): Slum clearing

-In the early 1950s the newly created Slum Clearance and Redevelopment Authority highlighted Bayside and East Bayside as target neighborhoods due to its high number of immigrants and the decaying buildings caused by redlining.
+In the early 1950s, the newly created Slum Clearance and Redevelopment Authority (SCRA) highlighted Bayside and East Bayside as target neighborhoods due to its high number of immigrants and the decaying buildings caused by redlining.
 Residents of these neighborhoods resisted the discriminatory campaign.
 In 1958 the Authority demolished the Little Italy neighborhood, which spanned from the India Street neighborhood to the East Bayside neighborhood, razing 92 dwellings and 27 small businesses.
 Another 54 dwelling units were razed for the Bayside Park urban renewal project, an area that now includes Fox Field and Kennedy Park public housing.
 The first phase of the Kennedy Park was built in 1965.
 Several streets were truncated in an attempt to limit access to outside traffic.
 The razing of Franklin Street began in 1967; 130 homes and businesses were demolished and an unknown number of families relocated or were displaced.
+Franklin Street's widening wiped out sections of Lancaster Street, Oxford Street, Federal Street and Newbury Street.

+SCRA's Vine-Deer-Chatham project demolished Portland's Little Italy, which was bounded by Franklin Street to the east, Fore Street to the south, Pearl Street to the west and Middle Street to the north.
+The head of Deer Street was opposite the Thompson Block at 117–125 Middle Street.

-21st century repair efforts
+21st-century repair efforts

 In May 2007, seventy people gathered to discuss the impacts and potential of Franklin Street Arterial.
 In 2009, the report of this meeting was brought to City officials, and helped to set the stage for the Franklin Street Corridor Study: Phase I. Plans have been discussed and presented to change the street, all three of which would add bike paths and sidewalks.
 In 2010, at the recommendation of the Franklin Street Corridor Study, the name was returned to Franklin Street, by Portland's City Council.
 New street signs indicating "Franklin Street" were hung in March 2011.
 Signage on nearby I-295, which the Maine Department of Transportation is responsible for, indicates "Franklin St.," as well.
 In 2015, the Portland City Council voted to unanimously approve the Franklin Street Master Plan and set forth a plan of multiple phases to redesign the street, reconnect the truncated streets, and slow the traffic traveling on Franklin Street.
-Former City Manager Jon Jennings blocked implementation of the plan.
+The city's former manager, Jon Jennings, blocked implementation of the plan.
 In 2023, two years after Jennings resigned following numerous controversies over his leadership, the effort to redesign the street was revived when the Public Works department added the redesign to its Major Transportation Priorities.